sillsdev/ptx2pdf/docs/help/zqrcode.md

 QRcodes exist in different '*versions*'.
 The version number (up to 40) determines how many 'modules' (dots) are on each side - 4 × version number + 17 dots on each side.
 A QR code always contains some data reserved for error-correcting, but the *amount* of error-correcting data varies, depending on the 'error-correcting level'.
-The number of characters that can be encoded further depends on the *type* of data: numeric data is the most efficient, (3.33 bits/character); then alpha-numeric (`0-9`, `A-Z`, space and a few symbols, but **no** lower case -- 5.5 bits/character); or other 8-bit data.
+The number of characters that can be encoded further depends on the *type* of data: numeric data is the most efficient, (3.33 bits/character); then alphanumeric (`0-9`, `A-Z`, space and a few symbols, but **no** lower case -- 5.5 bits/character); or other 8-bit data.
 Unicode data is stored according to UTF-8, and so may require several 8-bit bytes.

 ### Some gruesome details...
 There are 4 error correcting levels, (`L`, `M`, `Q` and `H`, with Q and H being recommended for use in dirty environments, and M being considered 'normal use').
 **A QR code does not necessarily contain a single type of data**, and the type of data must also be encoded (further reducing the number of  bits available for data).

 ### Helpful result
-If a URL can be written with only upper-case and does not contain `&`,  `?`, `#` or quotes,  then it probably all qualifies as alpha-numeric.
+If a URL can be written with only upper-case and does not contain `&`,  `?`, `#` or quotes,  then it probably all qualifies as alphanumeric.
 However, while site-names are case-insensitive (and thus, if written in upper case can be encoded more economically), the rest of the URL is case sensitive (i.e. the link [HTTPS://EN.WIKIPEDIA.ORG/wiki/QR_code](HTTPS://EN.WIKIPEDIA.ORG/wiki/QR_code) is still a valid link, and a long block of alphanumeric data like this will be encoded more economically than the more normal version of the URL).

 ### Capacity of some QR code versions
 Version | Size | Data bits: ...
 L | ...
 M | ...
 Q |...
 H | Bytes of binary data